This post is sponsored by Lexington Law.

 - Third, items must be fully substantiated before appearing within consumer credit reports.

 You’ll be able to decide as an individual client which items that meet these standards on your personal credit report should be challenged.
 The credit repair leaders at Lexington Law work on your behalf to advocate for your consumer rights for a fair, accurate, and substantiated credit report.
-In 2018, they challenged over 800,000 items each month in total.
+As mentioned previously, in 2020, they challenged over 22.3 million items each month in total.

 Their services operate on a month-to-month basis, so there is no long-term commitment.
 You can opt out of service once you’ve achieved your credit goals or whenever suits your needs.